Highlights of Japan

 Day 3 Tokyo: Today's guided tour starts at Hamarikyu, a Japanese garden that once served as a private villa during the Edo period.
 After a break in the teahouse take a scenic river cruise to Asakusa, part of Tokyo's old town, and home to its oldest Buddhist temple, Sensoji, as well as Tokyo's oldest Geisha district.
-The tour ends with a visit to Meiji Jingu, Tokyo's most famous shrine, dedicated to Emperor Meiji and a popular venue for traditional Shinto weddings.
+Finally, visit Meiji Jingu, Tokyo’s most famous shrine, dedicated to Emperor Meiji and a popular venue for traditional Shinto weddings.

 Day 4 Tokyo: At leisure to explore.
 Perhaps visit some of the city’s world-class museums and art galleries, the electronics district of Akihabara or see the world-famous Tsukji Fish Market.
 Alternatively, venture out of Tokyo and explore the delightful seaside town of Kamakura.

-Day 6 Takayama: At leisure to continue exploring independently.
-An optional food and culture walk and Hida cycling tour is available (additional expense), during which you'll explore some of Takayama's food shops with a knowledgeable guide, before a cycling tour in Hida Furukawa, a small, quiet farm village.
+Day 6 Takayama: At leisure to further explore.
+Alternatively, an optional food and culture walk and Hida cycling tour is available (additional expense), during which you’ll explore some of Takayama’s food shops with a knowledgeable guide, before a cycling tour in Hida Furukawa, a small, quiet farm village.

-Day 7 Takayama/Kanazawa: For today's self-guided tour, we suggest you rise early and travel by bus to Shirakawago, a UNESCO World Heritage Site, famous for its gassho-zukuri farmhouses.
-These houses are private homes but some are open to the public, such as Wada House.
+Day 7 Takayama/Kanazawa: For today’s self-guided tour, we suggest you rise early and travel by bus to Shirakawago, a UNESCO World Heritage Site, famed for its gassho-zukuri farmhouses.
+These are private homes but some are open to the public.
 In the afternoon, continue by bus to Kanazawa, a beautifully preserved castle town and now a thriving centre for culture and arts.

 Day 9 Kanazawa/Hiroshima: Travel by train to Hiroshima, famous as the first target of an atomic bomb.
 The city has risen phoenix-like from the ashes and rebuilt itself as one of Japan’s most laid back, vibrant cities, full of wide boulevards and art museums, great food and welcoming people.

-Day 10 Hiroshima: Travel by ferry to Miyajima Island where you will find perhaps the most photographed site in Japan, The Floating Torii Gate, which dates back to the 6th century.
-Be sure to visit the Peace Park and Museum for a sobering reminder of the events of 1945; far from being a depressing experience, the overriding theme is one of hope and peace.
+Day 10 Hiroshima: Travel by ferry to Miyajima Island where you will find perhaps Japan’s most photographed site, The Floating Torii Gate, which dates back to the 6th century.
+Don’t miss the Peace Park and Museum for a sobering reminder of the events of 1945; far from being a depressing experience, the overriding theme is one of hope and peace.

 Day 11 Hiroshima/Kyoto: Board the Shinkansen for the journey to Kyoto.
 On arrival the rest of the day is at leisure.

-Day 12 Kyoto: Join a local guide and explore some of Kyoto's World Heritage Sites using the city's comprehensive bus system.
-Start with a visit to ornamental Nijo Castle, which was completed in 1603 and is surrounded by stunning gardens.
+Day 12 Kyoto: Join a local guide and explore some of Kyoto’s World Heritage Sites using the city’s comprehensive bus system.
+Start with a visit to ornamental Nijo Castle, which dates to 1603 and is surrounded by stunning gardens.
 Continue on to the serene Ryoan-ji Temple to see its well-maintained rock garden and then visit Kinkaku-ji Temple.
-Later, visit Kiyomizudera (Pure Water) Temple for amazing views before visiting the atmospheric Higashiyama district.
+Later, visit Kiyomizu-dera (Pure Water) Temple for amazing views before visiting the atmospheric Higashiyama district.

-Day 13 Kyoto/Nara/Kyoto: This morning visit a Machiya, a beautifully restored wooden town house typical of Kyoto, before an induction to the Tea Ceremony, a quintessential part of Japanese culture and then walk through the old neighbourhood to visit a nearby Sake brewery.
-In the afternoon you have the option to take the short journey by train to Nara where we recommend you visit the Todaiji Temple, the world's largest wooden building and home to Japan's largest Buddha.
+Day 13 Kyoto/Nara/Kyoto: This morning visit a Machiya, a beautifully restored wooden town house, before an induction to the Tea Ceremony, a quintessential part of Japanese culture.
+Later, walk through the old neighbourhood to visit a nearby Sake brewery.
+In the afternoon you have the option to take the short journey by train to Nara where we recommend you visit the Todaiji Temple, the world’s largest wooden building and home to Japan’s largest Buddha.
 Alternatively, continue to explore Kyoto.

-Day 14 Kyoto/Osaka: A day at leisure to explore the lively streets of Osaka.
-Don't miss Doguyasuji market and then see Sennichimae, a lane filled with small eateries.
+Day 14 Kyoto/Osaka: At leisure to explore Osaka’s lively streets.
+Don’t miss Doguyasuji market and then see Sennichimae, a lane filled with small eateries.

-Day 15 Oasaka: Your tour concludes with a transfer to the airport for your onward journey.
+Day 15 Osaka: Your tour concludes with a transfer to the airport for your onward journey.